lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * The `BatchMetrics` class (which is intended for internal use only) has been moved from `org.springframework.batch.core.metrics` to the `org.springframework.batch.core.observability` package.
 * The `Chunk` class was moved from the `org.springframework.batch.core.step.item` package (`spring-batch-core` module) to the `org.springframework.batch.item` package (`spring-batch-infrastrucutre` module)
+* The `ScopeConfiguration` class has moved from `org.springframework.batch.core.configuration.annotation` to `org.springframework.batch.core.configuration.support`

 # Removed APIs